If you love extra fluffy and thick cinnamon rolls with gooey brown sugar-cinnamon filling, these whole wheat cinnamon rolls are the recipe for you!

-- In the bowl of a stand mixer, pour warm water, add yeast and a teaspoon of the sugar or honey.
-Mix with a spoon and wait 10minutes for yeast to activate.
+- In the bowl of a stand mixer, combine the warm water with the yeast and a teaspoon of sugar or honey.
+Mix with a spoon and wait 10 minutes for yeast to activate.

-- Add 1/2 cup of flour (white or whole wheat) and mix until you have a paste.
-Cover with plastic wrap and let stand in a warm spot for about 30 minutes.
+- Add ½ cup of flour (white or wheat) to the yeast and mix with a whisk to form a thick paste.
+Cover with plastic wrap and set in a warm spot for about 30 minutes.

-- The next morning, remove from refrigerator, preheat oven to 350F.
-While oven is heating, let rolls rise.
+- The next morning, preheat the oven to 350F.

 You may use spelt instead of whole wheat flour.
 I find that this recipe doesn’t rise well if you make it 100% whole wheat or 100% spelt.
 You will need to add 4 teaspoons of vital gluten to the recipe in order for the flour to rise well.